 It's best to get in contact as soon as you hear that you have been accused of academic misconduct as this gives us as much time as possible to help you.

-You can find links to our Support & Advocacy service policies towards the bottom of the Student Union policies page:
+You can find links to our Advice service policies towards the bottom of the Student Union policies page:

 Our policies »